TelmoC76/webpartPVASSO/README.md

 This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3
+- SSO from Sharepoint - In Progress
+- Upload filesfrom PVA to dataverse

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.